 Within our editorial project flow, Caffeinated Press uses plain-text files augmented by Markdown so we can track changes in our version-control system efficiently and avoid unintended loss of formatting that often occurs with Word-to-InDesign file imports.
 We do not, however, expect authors to send us Markdown files — especially at the query phase.
 However, if your material relies on formatted text (e.g., italics), you would be well advised to paste the synopsis or sample in Markdown format.
 Use the free online Word to Markdown Converter if you wish — just upload your Word file and presto! the website spits out the Markdown version you can just paste into our template.
 This step is optional, but we are not responsible for loss of formatting in those cases where you declined to send Markdown.

-First, we accept anthology submissions year-round, but we do not notify about acceptance or rejection until early June of each year.
+First, we accept anthology submissions year-round, but we do not notify about acceptance or rejection until late June or early July of each year.

 Second, queries intended for the literary journal are accepted continuously, but acceptance/rejection notifications only follow after a given issue’s due date.
 As such, it can take between 15 to 90 days to get a response on a journal query, depending on when the query was submitted relative to an issue’s editorial calendar.

 Caffeinated Press suspends most activity in the month of November so that our team can focus on our own writing, either for fun or as part of National Novel Writing Month.
 Queries submitted in October or November may experience longer turnaround times.

 Fiction and creative nonfiction.
 The executive editors of the house review the synopsis, sample and cover letter.
 In cases where we’d like feedback from one or more members of our editorial team, we’ll pass along the de-identified sample and synopsis for additional comments.